uswds/uswds-site/pages/performance/how.md

 ##### Cons

-- Not possible to measure important metrics, such as Speed Index, meaningful first paint, input latency
+- Not possible to measure important metrics, such as [Speed index](/performance/glossary#speed-index), meaningful first paint, input latency
 - Requires many users to see useful data, more than 500 uniques per day
 - Requires a backend service running, so is the most expensive option